Rhondalee Braithwaite-Knowles

-Rhondalee Braithwaite-Knowles, OBE is an attorney from the Turks and Caicos Islands who is the first island native to serve as the Attorney General of the British Overseas Territory.
-She was appointed in 2014, after a career as a teacher and Crown Counsel.
+Rhondalee Braithwaite-Knowles, OBE, is an attorney from the Turks and Caicos Islands and the first native-born Turks and Caicos Islander to serve as the territory's Attorney General.

 Early life

 Rhondalee Moreen Braithwaite was born on Grand Turk Island to Susan (née Fulford) and Frederick Braithwaite, as their second child among six siblings.
 Her father was a Barbadian, who had immigrated to the Turks and Caicos and worked as a policeman.
 Her mother was from South Caicos and was employed as the Registrar of Lands.

 From an early age, Braithwaite wanted to study law and completed her secondary education at the Turks and Caicos High School.

-Career
+Teaching Career

-For two years after finishing high school Braithwaite taught second grade at the Grand Turk Christian Academy, before deciding to further her education.
-She went on to study at the Liberty University in Lynchburg, Virginia, earning a degree in government and history and then returned to Grand Turk to teach forth grade for an additional two years.
-Deciding she did not want to become a teacher, she continued her studies, enrolling in law school at the University of the West Indies (UWI), Cave Hill Campus.
+For two years after finishing high school, Braithwaite taught second grade at the Grand Turk Christian Academy, before deciding to further her education.
+She went on to study at Liberty University in Lynchburg, Virginia, earning a degree in government and history and then returned to Grand Turk to teach forth grade for an additional two years.

+Legal career

+Education and training

+Deciding she did not want to be a teacher, she continued her studies, enrolling in law school at the University of the West Indies (UWI), Cave Hill Campus.
 Braithwaite earned her Bachelor of Laws at UWI before pursuing a certificate for legal education from the Eugene Dupuch Law School in Nassau.